cloudFPGA/Doc/README.md

 The **_cloudFPGA Research Platform (cFRP)_** is a 2U height by 19 inches wide chassis featuring 64
  FPGA instances.
 The chassis is equipped with two **_sleds (S0, S1)_**, each sled consisting of 32 FPGA instances connected to an Intel FM6000 switch via a carrier board.
-The FM6000 acts as a leaf switch that aggregates 32x10GbE links from the FPGAs and exposes them to a higher-level spin network via 8x40GbE up-links.
+The FM6000 acts as a leaf switch that aggregates 32x10GbE links from the FPGAs and exposes them to a higher-level spine network via 8x40GbE up-links.
 This amounts to a bi-sectional bandwidth of 640 Gb/s per sled.

 Next, a **_cloudFPGA Infrastructure_** consists of multiple such cFRMs assembled into numerous DC racks.